MegaKega? Megabrew? Beer merger plans launch corporate name game

 For the executives preparing a merger worth over $100 billion, a not inconsiderable question is what to call a company that will brew almost one in three of the world's pints.

-The current names of the firms, Anheuser-Busch InBev (ABI.BR) and SABMiller SAB.L, are the acronym-heavy result of years of dealmaking.
+The current names of the firms, Anheuser-Busch InBev and SABMiller, are the acronym-heavy result of years of dealmaking.
 While neither trips off the tongue, each resonates with its thousands of employees and, to a lesser extent, millions of consumers.

-A new name isn't just a marketing exercise - it's about both recognizing the history and setting the future direction of the freshly-combined companies, industry experts said.

 "A sure fire way to create friction among a newly unified employee population is to tip your hat to one of their businesses and heritage but not the other," said Mark Skoultchi, Partner at U.S. naming consultancy Catchword.